GravityPDF/gravity-pdf/README.txt

 16. A bunch of paid PDF designs are available, as well as additional functionality.

 == Changelog ==

+= 6.7.2 =
+* Bug: Resolve fatal error when using Gravity Forms Google Analytics Pagination feature with the PDF URL included in the parameters.
+* Housekeeping: Update PDF library to latest version
+* Housekeeping: Update help search API details

 = 6.7.1 =
 * Bug: Improve dependency conflicts with third party plugins who bundle PSR Log v2 or v3